Current Abortion News

-NORTH CAROLINA ABORTION RULING NOTICE.
+NORTH CAROLINA ABORTION RULING

-The fact is that an intrauterine pregnancy can typically be seen by ultrasound at approximately 5-6 weeks of pregnancy.
-Since abortion is legal in NC through 12 weeks and 6 days, Planned Parenthood’s claim is inaccurate and misleading to women – a woman who verifies her pregnancy first will typically have 6-7 weeks to make a decision and schedule an appointment.
+An intrauterine pregnancy can typically be seen by ultrasound at approximately 5-6 weeks of pregnancy.
+Since abortion is legal in NC through 12 weeks and 6 days, Planned Parenthood’s claim is inaccurate and misleading to women – a woman who safely verifies her pregnancy first will typically have 6-7 weeks to make a decision and schedule an appointment.
+If you do have an ectopic pregnancy, wouldn’t you want to know that?

 Ultrasound verification reduces your risk – it’s basic standard of care.